CompuTec/computec-docs/docs/processforce/administrator-guide/licensing/license-server/direct-access.md

     ![Caution](./media/direct-access/license-server-settings_2_db-connection_5.webp)

     :::info
-        After this step, the message: `Direct Data Access mode is disabled.` will not appear anymore while starting ProcessForce provided that the connection to CompuTec License Server is configured correctly in ProcessForce License Administration (see [Extension → License assignment section](../../installation/first-installation/extension)).
+        After this step, the warning: `Direct Data Access mode is disabled.` will no longer appear when launching ProcessForce, provided that the connection to CompuTec License Server is configured correctly in ProcessForce License Administration (see [Extension → License assignment section](../../installation/first-installation/extension)).
     :::

-6. You can also expand the list of existing company databases to make sure that a particular SAP Business One company uses Direct Data Access:
+6. Expand the database list to confirm that a particular SAP Business One company is using Direct Data Access:

     ![Expand List](./media/direct-access/license-server-settings_2_db-connection_6.webp)